Conservation

 Velásquez and his team continue to gather data on their yellowlegs.
 Of the ten birds his team tagged in 2022, seven returned that fall to the same wetland in the Cauca Valley, and five remained there until the following spring.

-As of the end of August, our bird had not been picked up by another station south of Corkscrew Swamp Sanctuary, but Velásquez hopes it makes the return trip to the Cauca Valley for another winter.
-He is relieved to know that it and others like it have a decent chance of surviving the trip, thanks to the Audubon network of protected habitats across the Americas.
+It is a relief to know that it and others like it have a decent chance of surviving the perilous trip, thanks to the Audubon network of protected habitats across the Americas.

 Learn more about the perilous journies that Lesser Yellowlegs undertake at the Bird Migration Explorer from Audubon's Migratory Bird Initiative and partners.